How to Clean a Washing Machine and Get Rid of the Smell

 And when it’s time to clean it, here is what you should do:

-Now that you have finally finished cleaning all the interior bits and parts of your washing machine it’s time to take care of the exterior ones.
+Now that you have finally finished cleaning all the interior bits and parts of your washing machine, it’s time to take care of the outside.

 So, you followed all the instructions from above and your washer still smells like the bottom of a lake.
 Don’t lose hope!
 You can still remove the bad smell from your washing machine and here is how:

 If you need a quick way to remove every living thing inside the washer, try using bleach:

 For this technique, you will need clove oil.
 You can find this type of oil in most chemists and health food stores.
 No matter if you have a front or a top-loader, just pour 10 drops of clove oil directly into the drum and start the machine on the hottest setting.
 Make sure to open all doors and windows while the cycle is running.
 This step is important because the smell of clove oil is extremely potent.

 Bad odour might also come from the clogged drain hose.
 To maintain the state of your appliance, make sure to regularly check the drainage system.

 If you live alone and you tend to use the washing machine two times a week at the most, once a month should be more than enough to keep your appliance in top shape.
 If you have a family with kids and pets, you should clean it a bit more often.
 Greasy and heavily soiled clothing speeds up the dirt build-up process in your washer, as well as the need of washing machine services.
 You can read more on this subject in our “How Often Should You Clean a Washing Machine” post.

 Book appliance cleaning online and get rid of the odour today.